TosbackCgusBridge-Bot/CGUs-versions/Today/Privacy Policy.md

 •

-The sign in credentials (e-mail address and password) used to sign in to most Microsoft sites and services are part of the Microsoft account.
+The sign in credentials (e-mail address and password) used to sign in to most Microsoft sites and services are part of the Windows Live ID.

 •